-UMBC Merit Scholars are recipients of institutional merit based awards.
-For information regarding Maryland State or private scholarships, please contact your Financial Aid Counselor.
+UMBC Merit Scholars are recipients of institutional merit-based awards.
+For information regarding Maryland State or private scholarships, please contact the Office of Financial Aid and Scholarships.

 If scholars have questions concerning their agreement, they may access an electronic copy through myUMBC and view the terms and conditions of their scholarship.
 Scholars awarded prior to Spring 2015 may contact the Merit Scholarship Unit to access a copy of their agreement.

 The Merit Scholarship Unit reviews scholars’ academic standing each fall and spring semester to ensure they are maintaining their scholarship requirements.
 Recipients failing to meet these requirements will lose their scholarship and be notified by mail of their award discontinuation.
 Once a scholar has been discontinued from their merit scholarship, their award will not be reinstated regardless if the student is able to meet the terms of their scholarship in a future semester.
 Students will have a approximately 2-3 weeks following official notification to appeal the status of their discontinuation.

 Scholars with extenuating circumstances may appeal their scholarship discontinuation by submitting a Scholarship Discontinuation Appeal.